cinemascience/cinema_debye_scherrer/README.md

 Cinema:Debye-Scherrer can be opened with a web browser.
 To start, you should open the file ``main.html`` with your preferred browser.
-This is will load Cinema:Debye-Scherrer in your browser to interact with your datasets.

-This should be sufficient for many browsers.
-Some browsers may have advanced security settings enabled which prevents reading data files from your computer.
+This should be sufficient for many browsers; however, some browsers may have advanced security settings enabled which prevents reading data files from your computer.
 If you encounter problems viewing your datasets, then you can run a simple HTTP server to serve your datasets.
 To start a HTTP server using Python on an Unix operating system, in the directory containing ``main.html`` do
 ```